Extreme hardship

-Extreme Hardship is a legal term in the United States of America's Immigration Law.

-United States Immigration Law: Extreme Hardship
+In US immigration law, extreme hardship is a term with a specific legal meaning.

-In U.S. Immigration law effects of certain grounds to deportability and inadmissibility can be waived, under the discretion of the USCIS adjudicator or immigration court.
-Several waivers are available by the statute of immigration codes while some other require showing "extreme hardship" potentially caused to a qualifying family member (the US citizen or legal permanent resident's close relatives) of the defendant (person excluded from admission or being removed).
+Deportability and inadmissibility can be waived in specific circumstances, under the discretion of the USCIS adjudicator or immigration court.
+Several grounds for waivers have been defined.
+Some involve "extreme hardship" affecting a qualifying family member (close relatives of a US citizen or legal permanent resident).

-Note that the hardship to the defendant is not relevant here, only the hardship caused to the qualifying family by removing the defendant or excluding him from admission.
-The waivers are governed by INA 212 and INA 237 (potentially some others: add?).
-The United States Waiver of Inadmissibility application is required for INA 212 waivers, while INA 237 waivers do not have such application.
+Hardship affecting the to the defendant (deportee) is not relevant, only hardship caused to the qualifying family caused by removing the defendant or excluding him from admission.
+These waivers are governed by INA 212 and INA 237.
+The United States Waiver of Inadmissibility application is required for INA 212 waivers, while INA 237 waivers do not have an such application.

-Meaning

-Here is a quote from BIA (Board of Immigration Appeals) rejecting appeal of a waiver:
+Quote from the Board of Immigration Appeals rejecting the appeal of a waiver: